 What is the gap in the community?

-Is there something missing in your community that this project will fill?
+Is there something missing in your community that this project

+will fill?

 Can you explain why this gap exists?

+Can you express that gare are as a

+Are any other erganisations delivering compething similar?

 Are any other organisations delivering something similar?